ACB raids school that demanded money for school-leaving certificates

-After mid-day reported that the Agripada school authorities had refused to provide marksheets and school-leaving certificates to students who didn’t pay Rs 2,000, parents complained to the anti-corruption bureau
+After our report that the Agripada school authorities had refused to provide marksheets and school-leaving certificates to students who didn’t pay Rs 2,000, parents complained to the anti-corruption bureau

 Four days after mid-day reported that a city school was demanding money to provide marksheets and school-leaving certificates to students, Anti-Corruption Bureau (ACB) officials raided the school and caught a clerk in the act of accepting the money.
 A case has been registered against the clerk and the principal.